lonycell/grafana.v7/devenv/README.md

 ./setup.sh
 ```

-After restarting the Grafana server, there should be a number of data sources named `gdev-<type>` provisioned as well as
+After restarting the ThingSPIN server, there should be a number of data sources named `gdev-<type>` provisioned as well as
 a dashboard folder named `gdev dashboards`.
 This folder contains dashboard and panel features tests dashboards.

 Please update these dashboards or make new ones as new panels and dashboards features are developed or new bugs are